-Business knowledge Business reasoning Business decision-making he Functions of business Economic and social roles of businesses in the economy: production, employment, careers, enterprise, investment Overview of the four key business functions and their relationship to one another: operations management human resources management marketing management financial management Business goals and objectives: profit, personal efficiency, effectiveness, social responsibility. Гуреs of business Classification of business by: Sector - primary, secondary, tertiary size geographical spread - local, national, global legal structure - unincorporated and incorporated Factors influencing choice of legal structure Sources of finance to fund the legal structure - debt (external) and equity (internal).
-Implications of each type of legal structure when making business decisions. ۲he business environment External influences on business and how Political, Economic, Social, Technological, Legal Environmental (PESTLE) changes in these influences impact on business: political (including government policies and changes to policies) economic (including the economic cycle - boom and recession) social technological (including scientific discoveries/ inventions) legal environmental Internal influences on business: product; location; management; resource management; and business culture Stakeholders in the internal and external environments and their interests and issues: shareholders; managers; employees; consumers; community and society; and the environment.
-Managers consider the views of stakeholders, risks, resources and th internal and external environment as they make decisions to achieve business goals and objectives.
+Business knowledge Business reasoning Business decision-making The Functions of business Economic and social roles of businesses in the economy: production, employment, careers, enterprise, investment Overview of the four key business functions and their relationship to one another: o operations management o human resources management o marketing management o financial management Business goals and objectives: profit, personal efficiency, effectiveness, social responsibility.
+Types of business Classification of business by: Sector - primary, secondary, tertiary size geographical spread - local, national, global legal structure - unincorporated and incorporated Factors influencing choice of legal structure Sources of finance to fund the legal structure - debt (external) and equity (internal).
+Implications of each type of legal structure when making business decisions.
+The business environment I External influences on business and how Political, Economic, Social, Technological, Legal Environmental (PESTLE) changes in these influences impact on business: Managers consider the views of stakeholders, risks, resources and the internal and external environment as they make decisions to achieve business goals and objectives.

-Entrepreneurship Innovation and identification of opportunities and risk taking Leadership traits - skilled communication, social awareness, skilled decision-making, futures thinking, self-discipline, responsibility and to inspire and motivate.
+repreneurship Innovation and identification of opportunities and risk taking Leadership traits - skilled communication, social awareness, skilled decision-making, futures thinking, self-discipline, responsibility and to inspire and motivate.
 Entrepreneurship requires an understanding of processes to test the viability and ethical nature of new ideas.
-Innovative ideas come to fruition through the development of clear feasibility studies (see Unit 6).
-Ethical behaviour in business Business ethics is about how businesses are expected to conduct their affairs in the context of the expectations and requirements of society.
+Innovative ideas com- to fruition through th development of clear feasibility studies (see Unit 6). cal behaviour in business Business ethics is about how businesses are expected to conduct their affairs in the context of the expectations and requirements of society.
 It concerns the socially accepted standards of right attitudes and conduct concerning the way a business interacts with other businesses, individuals, society, the environment, and governments.
-Business decisions and behaviours often involve ethical considerations which may conflict with profit considerations and corporate culture.
+Business decisions are behaviours often involve ethical considerations which may conflict with professions and corporate culture.
 Businesses undertake audits to determine corporate social responsibility and develop codes of conduct.